In your will

 There are two ways to draft a will: the holographic will and the notarial will.
 It is also good to know that you can at all times change or revoke your will.

-We advise you to register your will with a notary or to at least seek council from a notary.
+We advise you to register your will with a notary or to at least seek counsel from a notary.

 The non-profit organisation Child-Help is entitled to receive legacies and duo legacies.